 “The Prospector & his Pardner.”
-Show ‘prospector’ sitting on rock with coffee pot in front and his burrow.
-Post card is listed here only because of WInnemucca post mark Nov.
+Show ‘prospector’ sitting on a rock with a coffee pot in front and his burro.
+Post card is listed here only because of Winnemucca post mark Nov.
 22, 1938.
-There is no AP credit mark, however the same font on this post card is used on other Asher post cards.
+There is no AP credit mark, however, the same font on this post card is used on other Asher post cards.

 Earliest Known Postmark Winnemucca